rkrishdev/react-node-express-mysql-jwt-boilerplate/README.md

 5. Go to domain.com you will see the react app running.

-Note! only api and static routes will be handled by the node/express app.
+Note! only api and storage routes will be handled by the node/express app.
 You can add other routes if you want as alias.